 Founded in 2001 by Sally Bindley, MSW, School on Wheels provides one-on-one tutoring and educational advocacy for school-aged children impacted by homelessness.
 In its first year, School on Wheels and its staff of two, along with 11 volunteers, tutored 50 children at two shelters partners.

-Since that time School on Wheels has grown to serve nearly 400 children each year at 13 partner sites with the help of over 400 volunteer tutors.
-School on Wheels provides after-school tutoring as well as academic enrichment opportunities through Tutors in Action.
-We also offer classes, workshops, and office hours for the parents of the children we serve through our parent program, Ignite Learning, so they can be the best advocates for their children’s education.
+Since that time School on Wheels has grown to serve nearly 400 children each year at 14 partner sites with the help of over 440 volunteer tutors.
+School on Wheels provides school-based programs, shelter-based programs, and academic enrichment programs for children impacted by homelessness.
+Through each of our programs, we not only work with children, but with the parents of these children so they can become the best advocates for their child's education.

 Since its inception, School on Wheels has:

 - Provided tutoring at shelter and school locations throughout Marion County